Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a powerful algorithmic paradigm used to solve sequential decision-making problems and has resulted in great success in various types of environments, e.g., mastering the game of Go~\citep{silver2017mastering}, playing computer games~\citep{mnih2013playing} and operating smart grids \cite{wang2021multi,qiu2021multi,qiu2022mean}.
-The majority of these successes depends on an implicit assumption that \textit{the testing environment is identical to the training environment}.
+Reinforcement Learning (RL) is a powerful algorithmic paradigm used to solve sequential decision-making problems and has resulted in great success in various types of environments, e.g., mastering the game of Go~\citep{silver2017mastering}, playing computer games~\citep{mnih2013playinga} and operating smart grids \cite{wang2021multiagent}.
+The majority of these successes rely on an implicit assumption that \textit{the testing environment is identical to the training environment}.
 However, this assumption is too strong for most realistic problems, such as controlling a robot.
-In more details, there are several situations where mismatches might appear between training and testing environments in robotics: (1) \textit{Parameter Perturbations} indicates that a large number of environmental parameters, e.g. temperature, friction factor could fluctuate after deployment and thus deviate from the training environment~\citep{kober2013reinforcement}; (2) \textit{System Identification} estimates a transition function from limited experience.
-This estimation is biased compared with the real-world model~\citep{schaal1996learning}; (3) \textit{Sim-to-Real} learns a policy in a simulated environment and performs on real robots for reasons of safety and efficiency~\citep{openai2019learning}.
+In more detail, there are several situations where mismatches might appear between training and testing environments in robotics: (1) \textit{Parameter Perturbations} indicates that a large number of environmental parameters, e.g. temperature, friction factor could fluctuate after deployment and thus deviate from the training environment~\citep{kober2013reinforcement}; (2) \textit{System Identification} estimates a transition function from limited experience.
+This estimation is biased compared with the real-world model~\citep{schaal1996learning}; (3) \textit{Sim-to-Real} learns a policy in a simulated environment and performs on real robots for reasons of safety and efficiency~\citep{openai2018learning}.
 The difference between simulated and realistic environments renders sim-to-real a challenging task.

-In this paper, we aim to solve the mismatch between training environment and testing environment as a robust RL problem which regards training environment and testing environment as candidates in the uncertainty set of all possible environments.
-Robust Markov Decision Processes (Robust MDPs)~\citep{iyengar2005robust, wiesemannrobust} is a common framework for analyzing the robustness of RL algorithms.
-Compared with the vanilla MDPs with a single transition model $P(s'|s,a)$, Robust MDPs consider an uncertainty set of transition models $\mathbb{P}=\{P\}$ to better describe the uncertain environments.
-This formulation is general enough to cover various scenarios for robot learning problems mentioned above.
+In this paper, we aim to model the mismatch between training environments and testing environments as a robust RL problem, which regards training environments and testing environments as candidates in an uncertainty set including all possible environments.
+Robust Markov Decision Processes (Robust MDPs)~\citep{iyengar2005robust, wiesemann2013robust} is a common theoretical framework to analyze the robustness of RL algorithms.
+In contrast to the vanilla MDPs with a single transition model $P(s'|s,a)$, Robust MDPs consider an uncertainty set of transition models $\mathbb{P}=\{P\}$ to describe the uncertain environments.
+This formulation is general enough to cover the various scenarios for the robot learning problems aforementioned.